pmonks/discljord-utils/README.md

 2. A micro-framework that handles startup, configuration, and logging.

 These can be used independently; use of the utility methods does not require use of the framework, and vice versa.

-**NOTE: This library pre-dates the implementation of application (aka "slash") commands by Discord, and the approach it implements for commands is no longer considered idiomatic.
-Consider using application commands instead, perhaps via a library such as [`JohnnyJayJay/slash`](https://github.com/JohnnyJayJay/slash).**

 ## Using the library